billctr/figuring-out-caching/README.md

 - Refresh the `http://localhost:3000` page (a simple refresh)

   - You will notice that now you get the correct version, the browser does not persist the cache.

+- You can also test the npm build with the no-cache header at `b4f459ee`.
+You'll see the result remains the same (no caching).